lordexe22/color-suit-comments/README.md

 The extension works in real time, supports multi-file visualization, and can be fully customized via the `settings.json` file.

-Currently compatible with JavaScript and TypeScript.
+Currently compatible with JavaScript, TypeScript, HTML, CSS, Python, PHP, C, C++, and C#.

 ## Features